binded/meterstream/README.md

 import MeterStream from 'meterstream'

 process.stdin
-  .pipe(new MeterStream(15))
+  .pipe(new MeterStream(5))
   .on('error', (err) => {
-    console.error('Read more than 15 bytes from stdin') console.error(err)
+    console.error('Read more than 5 bytes from stdin') console.error(err)
     process.exit(1)
   })
   .pipe(process.stdout)

-// $ babel-node src/demo.js
+// echo -n "123456789" | babel-node src/demo.js
-// hello
-// hello
-// have we
-// have we
-// reached 15 bytes yet?
-// Read more than 15 bytes from stdin
+// 12345Read more than 5 bytes from stdin
-// Error: Stream exceeded specified max of 15 bytes.
+// Error: Stream exceeded specified max of 5 bytes.
-//     at OverflowError ...
+//     at OverflowError (...)
+//     at ....
 ```